 30-day trials are one of the most game-changing personal development ideas I’ve ever incorporated into my life.
 30-day trials are especially helpful if you’ve ever had issues adopting good habits—like working out every day, going vegan, or journaling.
 They’re also helpful for breaking bad habits—like your addiction to social media.
 Or smoking.
 Or doing crack cocaine.
 (Hey, I don’t know what you’re into.)

 For most people, making massive changes like the ones above can be so overwhelming that they never even get started in the first place.

-The reason why 30-day trials are effective is because they help us shift our perspective from: “OMG!
+The reason why 30-day trials are effective is that they help us shift our perspective from: “OMG!
 I’m way too overwhelmed for this right now!” to: “Hey, it’s just 30 days right?
 I can try anything for a month.”

 Let’s talk about how we can shift your perspective to the latter…

 The main idea with 30-day trials is simple: